logo

 1. Exclusive Marketing Agreement

-Grants the agency exclusive rights to market the principal’s products/services in a defined territory or channel.
-The principal cannot appoint other agencies during the agreement term.
+Grants a single marketing agency exclusive rights to promote or sell the principal’s products/services within a defined territory, audience, or platform.
+The principal agrees not to appoint other agencies for similar tasks during the term.

 2. Non-Exclusive Marketing Agreement